Berri Energy Project - Flow Power

 Flow Power’s in house Engineering and Projects teams undertook all development, design, procurement, and engagement of all the following major work contracts (all local to South Australia).

-Electro Data and Generation – all high voltage works
+Electro Data and Generation – high voltage works

-Reedy’s Contracting – specialising in GPS precision pile-driving (local to Berri)
+Reedy’s Contracting – pile-driving (local to the Riverlands area)

 Local environmental and community impact

-Once operational, the Berri project will help support local economic growth and grid stability in the Riverland region.
+The Berri project is helping support local economic growth and grid stability in the Riverland region.

-Westpac has signed a Power Purchase Agreement (PPA) with Flow Power to source the anchor off-take for the Berri Energy Project, which will begin generating in 2023, as well as renewable energy from Ararat Wind Farm in Victoria by 2023.
+Westpac signed a Power Purchase Agreement (PPA) with Flow Power to source the anchor off-take for the Berri Energy Project from 2023.

-Over $190,000 is to be donated over the project’s lifetime to support local and South Australian initiatives via a community fund in partnership with Westpac.
+Over $190,000 is to be invested over the project’s lifetime to support local and South Australian initiatives via Flow Power’s community fund in partnership with Westpac.

-Westpac’s commitment is fundamental to the successful realisation of the Berri project and without their support, this innovative new project would not have become a reality.
+Westpac’s commitment is fundamental to the realisation of the Berri project, and without their support, this innovative new project would not have become a reality.

 About the location